vmware-tanzu/tanzu-dev-portal/content/guides/python/cnb-gs-python.md

 benwilcock/python-sample    1.0.0               59843a212207        40 years ago        651MB
 ```

+{{% callout %}}
-> Already we're benefiting from buildpack engineering!
+**Note**: Already we're benefiting from buildpack engineering!
 Notice that the `CREATED` date says "40 years ago".
 This is a best practice whereby the timestamps of layers are 'zeroed' to make container builds more reproducible, cache-able, and to avoid unnecessary image downloads.
 You can read more [here](https://buildpacks.io/docs/reference/reproducibility/).
+{{% /callout %}}

 ### Test The Container Image